-Create Hadoop cluster with secure transfer storage accounts in Azure HDInsight
+Create Apache Hadoop cluster with secure transfer storage accounts in Azure HDInsight

 The Secure transfer required feature enhances the security of your Azure Storage account by enforcing all requests to your account through a secure connection.
 This feature and the wasbs scheme are only supported by HDInsight cluster version 3.6 or newer.

 Before you begin this tutorial, you must have:

 - Azure subscription: To create a free one-month trial account, browse to azure.microsoft.com/free.

 - An Azure Storage account with secure transfer enabled.
 For the instructions, see Create a storage account and Require secure transfer.

 - A Blob container on the storage account.